OpenC3/docs.openc3.com/_docs_v5/4_guides/custom_widgets.md

 <div class="note info">
   <h5>Vue & Vuetify</h5>
-  <p>For more information about how the OpenC3 frontend is built (including all the Widgets) please check out <a href="https://vuejs.org">Vue.js</a> and <a href="https://vuetifyjs.com">Vuetify</a>.</p>
+  <p>For more information about how the COSMOS frontend is built (including all the Widgets) please check out <a href="https://vuejs.org">Vue.js</a> and <a href="https://vuetifyjs.com">Vuetify</a>.</p>
 </div>

-To build this custom widget we changed the Demo [Rakefile](https://github.com/OpenC3/openc3/blob/master/openc3-init/plugins/packages/openc3-demo/Rakefile) to call `yarn run build` when the plugin is built. `yarn run XXX` looks for 'scripts' to run in the [package.json](https://github.com/OpenC3/openc3/blob/master/openc3-init/plugins/packages/openc3-demo/package.json) file.
+To build this custom widget we changed the Demo [Rakefile](https://github.com/OpenC3/cosmos/blob/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-demo/Rakefile) to call `yarn run build` when the plugin is built. `yarn run XXX` looks for 'scripts' to run in the [package.json](https://github.com/OpenC3/cosmos/blob/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-demo/package.json) file.
 If we open package.json we find the following:

 ```json
   "scripts": {